 Can we really save our planet by drinking beer?

 A mature tree will absorb the carbon equivalent of about 88 local draft beers.
-A 20L keg only has 53 (375ml) beers and a 10L keg only 26 so the carbon equation is looking pretty good, especially given that trees absorb carbon for many years.
+A 20L keg only has 53 (375ml) beers and a 10L keg only 26, the carbon equation is looking pretty good, especially given that trees absorb carbon for many years.

-So yes, it seems that Homer is correct (like normal) and alcohol/beer really is part of the solution to global warming – especially if you drink draft from your local and plant trees.
+So yes, it seems that Homer is correct (like normal) and alcohol/beer really is part of the solution to global warming – especially if you drink draft from a local that cares and you plant trees.